nerdschoolbergen/databases/README.md

 get all `car` rows matched with every `person` row, regardless of who owns which car.
 As a rule, this is not what we want.

-Task: Write a query that finds all the people involved in the movie 'Star Trek Into Darkness'.
+:pencil2: Write a query that finds all the people involved in the movie 'Star Trek Into Darkness'.

 [Tutorial: INNER JOIN](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-inner-join/)